asia-pacific-energy-research-centre/leap_transport/README.md

 # Toolkit files:
 - energy_use_reconciliation.py: Reconcile energy use totals against ESTO balances.
 Designed so that you only need to create functions which calcaulte energy use from a branch, and adjust the inptus accordingly.The rest of the code doesnt need to be changed if you are using this for a sector other than transport.
 The transport examples for this are in energy_use_reconciliation_transport.py
 - esto_transport_data.py: Functions for reading ESTO transport data files ready for energy use reconciliation.
 - MAIN_other_sectors.py: Brief script used to explore use of the LEAP_core and LEAP_excel_io modules for non-transport sectors.
-Currently only has a stub for energy use reconciliation.
+One key utility that this has no matter what sector you're working on is that it can copy/paste the 9th edition balances table into the LEAP key assumptions section for the base year.
+This makes it easier to double check energy results against the ESTO data, utilise them for formulae and so on.
+Currently only has a stub for energy use reconciliation since no adustment/energy-calc fucntions have been built for sectors besides transport.
 - LEAP_core.py: Core LEAP functions for reading/writing LEAP files, and pushing data into LEAP via COM.
 Hasnt had much of an attempt to be generalized, so transport-specific code is still present.
 - LEAP_excel_io.py: Functions for reading/writing LEAP Excel import/export files.
 Also has transport-specific code.